How to Build an E-Learning Platform? [Interview with Alex Dyer, CEO & Founder at TutorHouse]

 - Gather your first audience to test and provide feedback.
 Involve and ask your target market for feedback.
 That way you’ll know what works well and what needs to be changed.
 Your customers are the best judges of your product.
 To increase the visibility of your brand, work hard on your marketing campaigns.

 - Improve.
-The world changes, so should your platform.
+As the world changes, so should your platform.
 The needs of your audience may vary with time, so always try to keep up with the latest events.
 Upgrade your e-learning platform to meet those changing needs and provide the most relevant solutions to learners.

 Good luck with your e-learning project!
 If you need any technical help along the way, just let us know.